stashed/docs/docs/guides/latest/workloads/statefulset.md

 ### Customize Restore Process

-Generally, Stash restores data in individual replica from the backup of respective replica of the original StatefulSet.
+Generally, Stash restores data in individual replicas from a backup of respective replica of the original StatefulSet.
 That means, backed up data of `pod-0` of original StatefulSet will be restored in `pod-0` of new StatefulSet and so on.
 However, you can customize this behavior through `spec.rules` section of RestoreSession object.
-This is particularly helpful when your restored StatefulSet has different replica than the original StatefulSet.
-You can control which data will be restored in the excessed or reduced replicas.
+This is particularly helpful when your restored StatefulSet has different number of replicas than the original StatefulSet.
+You can control which data will be restored in the recovered replicas.

 **Deploy StatefulSet:**